-The core project team comprises of the 5 PhDs together with a wider team of academics and industry professionals.
+The core project team comprises of the 4 PhDs together with a wider team of academics and industry professionals.

 Remco Neuteboom is the Senior Vice President, Chief Digital Officer, Global Financial Services at Atos.
 Alongside his team of industry directors, Remco works on major digital transformation projects in Financial Services.
 Remco’s particular areas of focus include Customer Experience, Operational Transformation, Trust & Compliance and Business Reinvention — ranging from developing new data-driven business models through to Cloud strategy.
 He is also responsible for the Atos Group FinTech strategy and go-to-market approach to working with innovative start-up companies, including the Atos Global Fintech Program.

 Ivo Luijendijk – Atos Group Industry Director Data Analytics and Emerging Technologies – Global Financial Services and member of the Scientific Community.
 Ivo is a business technologist with over 20 years of experience in bringing technology driven innovation into the business of his clients.
 His natural drive to understand and demystify complex topics is a constant in his career, where he helped clients make the changes they needed with the help of technological innovations as they emerge.
 After 15 years’ experience as a banking consulting, Ivo now drives business reinvention for the Atos global financial services clients.